RosettaCommons/documentation/application_documentation/utilities/constel.md

 -constel:indole_coo
 ````

-**FIL#8** extracts only constellations that are in principle compatible with rescue by tryptamine.
+**FIL#8** extracts only constellations that are in principle compatible with rescue by tryptamine:
 ````
 -constel:tryptamine
 ````

-**FIL#9** extracts only constellations that are in principle compatible with rescue by amphetamine.
+**FIL#9** extracts only constellations that are in principle compatible with rescue by amphetamine:
 ````
 -constel:amphetamine
 ````

-**FIL#10** extracts only constellations that are in principle compatible with rescue by histamine.
+**FIL#10** extracts only constellations that are in principle compatible with rescue by histamine:
 ````
 -constel:histamine
 ````